keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Introduction_en.md

 Whenever the phylogenetic tree branches (we see a horizontal line on the left side), it means a new mutation has emerged.
 This is why all horizontal lines have a coloured circle.
 In the case of D, no further mutation has happened, that is why no branch leads to it.
 Similarly, A and B have identical sequences, thus they are linked with a flat vertical line.

-Source of image and further information about how to read phylogenetic trees: https://nextstrain.org/narratives/trees-background
+Source of image and further reading:
+<a href="https://nextstrain.org/narratives/trees-background" target="_ blank">Nextstrain narrative on phylogenetic trees</a>

 </div>